docent-net/maciej.lasyk.info/content/NetworkManagerDispatcher.md

 Summary: Short story why one coulde like NetworkManager

 [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager) is often
-associated with some voodo - network - magic tool, that does the work on laptop, but better switch it off on server.
+associated with some voodoo - network - magic tool, that does the work on laptop, but better switch it off on server.
 I won't argue about that, just wanted to give you something I personally think make NM more usable.